-A Case Report of Amyotrophic Lateral sclerosis in a patient with familial occurrence that carries the pathogenic repeat expansion of C9ORF72
+A case report of a patient with familial ALS who carries the pathogenic repeat expansion of C9ORF72.

-This is a case of a 56-year-old female patient with familial ALS diagnosed November 2018.
+This is a case of a 56-year-old female patient with familial ALS diagnosed in November 2018.
 She is positive for mutation C9ORF72.
-Initial symptoms were cramping in legs and right foot drop.
-The patient’s mother and maternal aunt developed ALS at ages 55 and 60 respectively, both women deceased approximately 18 months post diagnosed with ALS related complications.
+Initial symptoms were cramping in the legs and right foot drop.
+The patient’s mother and maternal aunt developed ALS at ages 55 and 60 respectively.
+Both women deceased approximately 18 months post-diagnosis with ALS related complications.
 Genetic testing for C9ORF72 was performed and found to be positive in both mother and aunt.
-The patient has two siblings, a brother and sister, neither suffer with neurodegenerative disease.
-Patient was started on Riluzole shortly after diagnosis in December 2018 and continued on 50mg twice per day until September 2019 when she elected to discontinue siting lack of benefit.
-Patient started BodyScience ALS protocol on March 2020, results to date include improved function and a 6-point increase in the Revised Amyotrophic Lateral Sclerosis Functional Rating Scale (ALSFRS-R).
+The patient has two siblings, a brother, and a sister, neither of whom suffer from neurodegenerative disease.
+The patient was started on Riluzole shortly after diagnosis in December 2018 and continued on 50mg twice per day until September 2019 when she elected to discontinue, citing lack of benefit.
+The patient started the BodyScience ALS protocol in March 2020.
+Results to date include improved function and a 6-point increase in the Revised Amyotrophic Lateral Sclerosis Functional Rating Scale (ALSFRS-R).